josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 ```bash
 python train_driver.py
 ```
+You can ignore the warning messages in the terminal.
 Once it completes, you can see in `fitted_objects/` folder that a new model was created as a result of the training, with the name `model.pkl` unless you change the code

 **There is no Orbit magic so far.
 These are the things that you normally do in a typical data science project, but simplified for illustration purpose.**